List of The Prisoner episodes: Episode viewing order

 General agreement exists on the first episode and the last two episodes of the 17 produced shows, but extensive debate has taken place among dedicated fans regarding a "correct" order for the intermediate 14 episodes.
 The order in which the episodes were originally broadcast in Britain differs from the order in which they were produced.
 Even the broadcast order is not that originally intended by series star and co-creator Patrick McGoohan.
 Many have analysed the series line-by-line for time references, which in many cases provide different—sometimes radically different—episode orders compared to the broadcast order.

 Ian Rakoff (assistant editor on two episodes and co-writer of "Living in Harmony") authored a book in 1998 on his experience working on the series, wherein the appendices include a numbered episode guide which reflects the original UK broadcast order, as do the nine-volume Laserdisc releases of the series, also released in 1998.
 However, the 2006 40th Anniversary Collector's Edition (DVD boxed set) released by A&E Home Video in the United States uses a different order.
 The set goes so far as to include a guidebook with justifications for their version, citing—among other reasons—the aforementioned "time references", such as Number Six telling other members of the Village that he is "new here".

 The first UK transmission of each of the first 14 episodes was made by ATV (Midlands) and Grampian Television.
 The final three episodes were first shown in the UK by Scottish Television.

 Unproduced episodes

-Story lines and scripts that the series did not use are known to exist, several of which were published in a two-volume collection – The Prisoner: The Original Scripts – Volume 1 & 2 edited by Robert Fairclough and published by Reynolds and Hearn in 2005 and 2006.
+Story lines and scripts that the series did not use are known to exist, some of which were published in a two-volume collection – The Prisoner: The Original Scripts – Volume 1 & 2 edited by Robert Fairclough and published by Reynolds and Hearn in 2005 and 2006.
 The scripts and story outlines were also included in PDF form as a DVD-ROM bonus feature on the 2007 and 2009 DVD box set issues of The Prisoner by Network Distributing.